SheepTester/sheeptester.github.io/reform/v1/README.md

 `args` also contains a function `args.callback` which can be used to make the produce multiple values even after its dependencies have not changed.
 Since `on` already gets an element by ID for you, it's sometimes used just to attach event listeners to the element and produce values from there.

+The callback can return a promise, which is awaited.
+There is some protection against race conditions: the custom provider's output will not be used if the inputs have changed while a callback hasn't yet resolved.
+However, if you do any other side effects like drawing to a canvas during the callback, you should add your own race condition checks.

 #### Output controls

-Custom sources do not need to produce values, but producing a `File` object is recommended to populate output controls.
+Custom sources do not need to produce values, but producing an `OutputProvider` instance is recommended to populate output controls.
 If the referenced element has an ancestor `.reform:io` (or itself has the class `.reform:io`), it will try finding a `.output-controls` to add as a dependency to the custom source.
+If the custom source produces an unsupported type, it is safely ignored by output controls.

 The share button is automatically hidden in browsers that don't support the Web Share API.